What are part-worn tyres?

 Part-worn tyres might sound like a bargain, but they come with risks

-They mostly originate from countries like Germany, where motorists generally change their tyres when they reach 3mm.
-They’re shipped to the UK, where their lifespan can be increased due to our minimum tread depth of just 1.6mm.
+Part-worn tyres are second-hand tyres that have been removed from cars for a second life.
+They mostly originate from countries such as Germany, where motorists generally change their vehicle’s tyres once they have reached 3mm of tread.
+At this point, the part-worn tyres are shipped to the UK, where they can be sold for further use due to our legal minimum tread depth of just 1.6mm.

-Meanwhile, the National Tyre Distribution Association (NTDA) has claimed that "as many as 97% of all part-worn tyres are being sold illegally", with lax attitudes to (and poor enforcement of) the regulations surrounding part-worn tyres.
+Furthermore, the National Tyre Distribution Association (NTDA) has claimed that "as many as 97% of all part-worn tyres are being sold illegally", as a result of lax attitudes to (and poor enforcement of) the regulations surrounding part-worn tyres.
 As such, tyres with "safety breaches, including dangerous and unsafe repairs, exposed cords, bead damage and evidence of run-flat damage" have been found on sale by the NTDA.
-As a result, the NTDA is calling for a ban on the sale of part-worn tyres in the UK.

-A tyre with 3mm of tread will only have 1.4mm to go until it meets the 1.6mm legal limit in the UK.
-By contrast, new tyres have 8mm of tread.
-That means you’ll be changing your tyres more often.
+A tyre with 3mm of tread will have just 1.4mm of rubber left before it meets the 1.6mm legal limit in the UK.
+New tyres come with 8mm of tread, so even if you’re saving some money by buying used, you’ll still have to change your tyres more often.

-It may also be difficult to buy a tyre that matches (or is close to) the tread pattern of your other tyres, or buy a full set of matching tyres.
+It may also be difficult to buy a tyre that matches the tread pattern of your other tyres.
+Having mismatching tyres can result in problems while you drive, so we’d advise playing it safe and investing in a full set of new tyres if possible.

 A part-worn tyre can cost less than £20, depending on the size, brand and condition, but research by Tyresafe found that the cost per millimetre of a part-worn tyre is on average £6.33, compared to just £5.32 for a comparable new tyre.